photomattmills/static_bloggy/_posts/2018-06-19-robins-housewarming.markdown

 The collection of guests was interesting and eclectic.
 Food people, journalists, doctors (PhD and MD if memory serves) small children, and more than one errant photographer.
 There was a spread that was as good as any I've seen at a backyard barbecue.
 The kids (and more than some of the adults) were super into picking avocados off the tree in the yard.

+One last thing: you may have noticed that these don't have black borders but still look like color film photos... that's because I had them scanned at the lab, and the lab can't get the extra little bit of margin to get the borders with the full roll scanner.
+I'm fine with it, actually, because if I decided to make prints I'll have to scan anyway, and I can include the border then.
+And it's hours and hours of work that I don't have to do.

 <span style="display:block;" class="center">
   ![](https://photomattmills.com/images/robins-housewarming-party/0001.jpg)
 <span class="caption">Robin and an a child with the avocado picker</span>